reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-provider.md

 We now have a working `/graphql` endpoint.
 We can test it by running `npm run start` and type the URL `http://localhost:3000/graphql` into a browser.

-You should see the graphiql interface that looks something like this:
+We should see the graphiql interface that looks something like this:

 ![GraphiQL Web Interface](/assets/images/posts/pact-node-graphql-provider/graphiql.png)

-You can play around and enter a query like shown in the screenshot to check if the server responds accordingly.
+We can play around and enter a query like shown in the screenshot to check if the server responds accordingly.

 ## Setting Up Pact